ashishgurung305/CG-ashish-gurung-profilej2dee/README.md

-# J2EE Profile Project
+## Project Overview

-This J2EE project is designed for user registration, login, profile management, and password updates.
-It uses MySQL as the backend database to securely store and retrieve user data.
+This J2EE web application is designed for user registration, login, profile management, and password updates.
+It utilizes MySQL as the backend database to securely store and retrieve user data.
 Users can register, log in, update their profile details, and change their passwords, providing a comprehensive web application for managing user accounts.

+**Key Features:**

+- User Registration: Allows users to create an account with essential information.
+- User Login: Provides secure authentication for registered users.
+- Profile Management: Enables users to update their profile details.
+- Password Change: Allows users to change their passwords securely.

+**Get Started:**

+To get started with this project, simply clone the repository and follow the setup instructions in the documentation.

 # User Registration